 Currently, the mobility related measurements are done on the anchor carrier, and an NB-IoT UE is required to measure twice per DRX cycle.
 This is motivated that both RSRP and RSRQ need to be measured for cell selection/reselection, and usually anchor carrier has better coverage, and the UE is expected to tune to anchor carrier anyway for synchronization.
 Further, measurements done on the anchor carriers can be expected to be more reliable than on the non-anchor carriers.

 NRS on a non-anchor carrier may not be transmitted all the time.
 Further, it may not be available in all the paging carrier.
 In such case, it may not be suitable for RRM measurements.
 However, once RAN1 agrees on the NRS configuration on non-anchor paging carrier, it could be analysed if that can be used for RRM measurements.

+RAN2 should also investigate ways of reducing NRS transmission since energy consumption would be high and it would increase interference.
+Further, for any dynamic spectrum share between NR and NB-IoT would be easier if NRS transmission is reduced.

 It is not in the scope of WID to study how NRS that is defined to improve paging performance is to be used for RRM purposes.
 The first preference should be given to enable early termination of NPDCCH.
+Further, it is beneficial to minimise/optimize NRS transmission.